Mark Collett

-Mark Adrian Collett (/ˈkɒlɪt/; born October 1980) is a British neo-Nazi, anti-semitic conspiracy theorist and political activist.
-He was formerly chairman of the Young BNP, the youth division of the British National Party (BNP), and was director of publicity for the party.
+Mark Adrian Collett (/ˈkɒlɪt/; born October 1980) is a British neo-Nazi political activist.
+He was the chairman of the Young BNP, the youth division of the British National Party (BNP), and was director of publicity for the party.

 Collett first drew media attention after his appearance in a 2002 British TV documentary, where, in his role as a representative of the BNP, he made statements celebrating the death of Africans and homosexuals from HIV-AIDS, specifically referring to them as "AIDS monkeys".
-After the documentary was aired on Channel 4, resulting in negative publicity for the BNP, Collett was temporarily expelled from the party.
+After the documentary was aired on Channel 4, resulting in negative publicity for the BNP, Collett was briefly expelled from the party.
 He later rejoined the BNP, until his membership was suspended in 2010, following an internal conflict with party leadership.

 Since 2010, Collett has concentrated on his online political commentary, in which he promotes white supremacy, neo-Nazism, and conspiracy theories about Jews.
-In 2019, Collett founded a white nationalist group called Patriotic Alternative.
+In 2019, he founded a far-right, fascist and white nationalist hate group called Patriotic Alternative.

 In 2020, he was suspended from Twitter.

 Early life and education

-From Rothley, Collett was educated at Loughborough Grammar School and the University of Leeds where he received a lower second-class honours degree in business economics.
+From Rothley, Collett was educated at Loughborough Grammar School and the University of Leeds, where he received a lower second-class honours degree in business economics.